Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 Individuals take Tremfya at home by giving themselves an injection under the skin via a pre-filled syringe.
 Most people will be trained by a nurse to give the injection to themselves.
 The second dose is taken four weeks after the first, but after that Tremfya is usually taken every eight weeks.

-People taking Tremfya will have regular blood tests every three to six months- usually carried out by Dermatology Nurses, or by their own GP- to monitor for infections or other possible effects of the treatment.
+People taking Tremfya will have regular blood tests every three to six months - usually carried out by Dermatology Nurses, Rheumatology Nurses or by their own GP - to monitor for infections or other possible effects of the treatment.
 People taking Tremfya are more at risk of infections and so should be vaccinated against pneumonia and have an annual flu vaccination.
 However, not all vaccinations are safe in people taking Tremfya; ‘live’ vaccinations should be avoided.
 Check with a doctor or nurse before having any vaccinations or taking other medication if you are not sure.
+Tremfya can be prescribed on its own, or alongside methotrexate.

 Who should not take Tremfya?